 In 2015, Robert passed over the F/V Prowler to his son Graham, when he completed his 20 year apprenticeship.
 This boat is one of the few remaining bottom-fishing vessels on Hatteras Island.
 Harbor House Seafood continues to source all our Snapper Grouper species from F/V Prowler.

 In 2016, Alana graduated from Wake Forest University and returned to the family business in Hatteras Village.
 Bringing her education back into her community she hopes to preserve the local fishing heritage.
-She sits on the Dare County Working Watermen Commission and is a supervisor for Dare County's Soil and Water Conservation District, and is on the Dare County Working Watermen Commission.
+She is active on the Dare County Working Watermen Commission and is a supervisor for Dare County's Soil and Water Conservation District, and is on the Dare County Working Watermen Commission.